MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

   environments exist with the following characteristics:

 -  Test Environment:
-    - Originally an EB environment with an Application Load Balancer was used, but this was expensive so the project was changed to support a single instance, which is inferior, but less expensive.
+    - Currently an Application Load Balancer is used, but this may be changed in the future due to cost considerations.
     - WSGIPath is set to ebdjango/wsgi.py
     - Static Files are set so that /static/ is equal to static/
     - The following environment variables are set: